SharonLutz/SharonLutz.github.io/software.md

 ### [Background](https://SharonLutz.github.io)  | [Research](https://SharonLutz.github.io/research) | [Software](https://SharonLutz.github.io/software)

-### NPBAT
-An interactive software package for the analysis of population based genetic association studies.
-On [Google Sites](https://sites.google.com/site/genenpbat/home/npbat) and implements the method from the following paper: <br>
-- **Lutz SM**, Yip WK, Hokanson JE, Laird N, Lange C. (2013) A General Semi-Parametric Approach to the Analysis of Genetic Association Studies in Population-Based Designs. *BMC Genetics*.
-14(13).

 ### pleiotropy
 An R package that tests for common and rare variant associations with multiple phenotypes using the Hausdorff metric in a permutation based framework.
 On [GitHub](https://github.com/SharonLutz/software/tree/master/pleiotropy) and implements the method from the following paper:<br>